phpstan/phpstan/website/src/config-reference.md

     phpVersion: 70400 # PHP 7.4
 ```

-Since PHPStan 2.0 you can define a minimum and maximum `phpVersion` parameter:
+Since PHPStan 2.0 you can define a range of minimum and maximum `phpVersion` parameter:

 ```yaml
 parameters: